Updated: Sep 9

 Living Together – The person resides in their own home with people of their choice (with or without disability) and obtains support.
 No financial or other benefits are provided to the other people living in the home unless both residents receive support as participants.
 In such a situation, there may be a sharing of some support.

 So, there are many forms of Individual Living Options, or it could be a mix of one or more of the above types.
 The aim is to design a living arrangement that can provide participants with a true alternative to congregate models of living.
 In addition to a reduction of dependence on the Scheme on SIL, participants wishing to leave SIL arrangements will find ILO a good choice.

 As part of providing increased funding choices to people with disability, NDIS provides Individual Living Options (ILO) as a flexible package of support.
 The participant is in assisted independent living and is not a 24/7 paid support.
 The funding focuses on the individual and their family, to recognize their needs and choices in building living arrangements to help the individual live with more inclusiveness.

 The ILO package of funding consists of two levels implemented in phases and consists of a primary support approach and supplementary support.
 Once the package is implemented, there is close monitoring and improvements of the living establishment, on an ongoing and a need basis.

 Who has the suitability for ILO?

-ILO certainly cannot be for everyone because it is not a straight forward model as SIL.
-I see that it is a two way approach where a person with a disability and their family must be prepared and be open to try new things, be enthusiastic, and being patient while the service provider is putting in the efforts to develop and implement a model, which will ultimately lead to a brilliant outcome as per the participant's vision of living.
+ILO certainly cannot be for everyone because it is not a straightforward model as SIL.
+I see that it is a two-way approach where a person with a disability and their family must be prepared and be open to trying new things, be enthusiastic, and be patient while the service provider is putting in the efforts to develop and implement a model, which will ultimately lead to a brilliant outcome as per the participant's vision of living.

-I see it is as a journey, and an exploration for a participant's vision about a perfect life.
+I see it as a journey and an exploration of a participant's vision of a perfect life.
 Initial stages may involve intense brainstorming, and people involved must have the tolerance to ongoing changes, until it is near perfect, all set and steady.